 What is an OCBD shirt?

-An OCBD shirt is an Oxford cloth button down shirt.
-So a shirt made using the Oxford weave with button down collars.
+An OCBD shirt is an Oxford Cloth Button Down shirt.
+So this is a shirt made using the Oxford weave with button down collars.